hybridly/hybridly/docs/configuration/laravel.md

 ### Excluding routes

-You may add filters to `router.excludes`.
+You may add filters to `router.exclude`.
 These filters are matched against the final URI, and support wildcards:

 ```php
 'router' => [